Anton495/vector-system/README.md

 **Genus** is the number of fractions of the first partition of an n-dimensional cube.

+**Monofractal** - a curve constructed using one recurrent formula**

+**Polyfractal** - a curve constructed with the help of several recurrent formulas.

 **Prototype** is a way of passing through the fractions of the first partition of an n-dimensional cube.

 **Basic transformation** is the operation that performs an isometric transformation of a fraction (rotation, reflection and/or reverse).

+To define a curve means to specify its prototype and the sequence of basic transformations.

 # Hilbert curve